Let down by your letting agent?

 Talk to our legal team about problems you're having with your letting agent, and get straightforward advice on what you can do to get them resolved.

-1 Complain direct to letting agent
+1 Complain to the letting agent directly

-2 Alternative Dispute Resolution
+2 Try Alternative Dispute Resolution

 - The Property Ombudsman (TPO)

 Ombudsman Services Property

 The Ombudsman Services Property was discontinued in August 2018.

 If your agent was a member of this scheme, it must join an alternative scheme.